 Clare French, Chair of Trustees, C/O Kendall Primary School, Recreation Road, Colchester, Essex.
 CO1 2HH.
 01206 794634

-If she is not available the SDP Alternate is:
+If she is not available the SDP Alternates are:

 Carl Messer, Headteacher St. George’s Primary School, Canterbury Road, Colchester, Essex.
 CO2 7RU.
 01206 506800.

-It is the responsibility of the SDP to:
+It is the responsibility of all associated with Child First Trust to:

 All Adults, including the SDP, have a duty to refer all known or suspected cases of abuse to Children’s social care or the police.

-it is important to note that any staff member can refer their concerns to children’s social care directly.
+it is important to note that any team member can refer their concerns to children’s social care directly.